beatplugg/attract_task/README.md

-# Attact Group Tasks
+# Attract Group Tasks

 ## Description
-This repo is being used to set up a Docker application consisting of 2 components: NGINX and PHP.
-Also here you can find a theoretical part of this task - architectural diagram of the project on AWS Cloud.
+This repository is a part of technical task given by Attract Group.
+It is being used to share theoretical part of the task (architectural diagram of the project on AWS Cloud) and set up a Docker application consisting of 2 components: NGINX and PHP.

 # NGINX and PHP Docker Application

-## Requirments
+## Requirements

+- Linux;
 - Docker;
 - Docker Compose.

-## Prerequisites
+## Application launch steps

 - Clone the repository
-- cd into attract_task directory
+- Run 'cd attract_task'
 - Run 'docker swarm init'
-- Run 'docker stack deploy -c docker-compose.yml <name_of_the_project>'
+- Run 'docker stack deploy -c docker-compose.yml <name_of_the_stack>'
-- Use the browser to connect to the running page (you will see a page with description of practical task running and links to my pages.)
+- Use the browser to connect to the running page (you will see a page with description of practical task and links to my profiles)

+# Theoretical part

+In Theoretical part directory you can find a pdf file with AWS Diagram.